International Admissions Guide

 English Language Proficiency Requirement

 All applicants regardless of citizenship status or country of origin are required to demonstrate English language proficiency to be considered for admission.
-There are eleven ways meet Brandon University’s approved English language proficiency requirement.
-If you are required to provide proof of English language proficiency to complete your application, you will receive an email from the Admissions Office.
+There are twelve ways meet Brandon University’s approved English language proficiency requirement.

 International students who do not meet our English Proficiency requirements may enroll in our English for Academic Purposes (EAP) program.